osinenkop/regelum-control/docsrc/systems.rst

 direction opposite to which the activated engine is facing.
 The goal is to land at the desired location at the appropriate speed and angle.
 Below :math:`m`, :math:`J`, :math:`g` respectively denote the mass of the spaceship, the moment of inertia of the spaceship with respect to its axis of rotation and acceleration of gravity.
-The duration of one episode is set to 1.5 seconds, while the sampling rate of the controller is set to 100 Hz.
+The duration of one episode is set to 1.5 seconds, while the sampling rate of the pipeline is set to 100 Hz.

 .. math::
     \mathrm{d}\left(\begin{array}{c}x \\ y \\ \theta \\ v_x \\ v_y \\ \omega\end{array}\right)=\left(\begin{array}{c}v_x \\ v_y \\ \omega \\ \frac{1}{m}\left(A_t^1 \cos \theta-A_t^2 \sin \theta\right) \\ \frac{1}{m}\left(A_t^1 \sin \theta+A_t^2 \cos \theta\right)-g \\ \frac{4 A_t^1}{J}\end{array}\right) \mathrm{d} t